-Like with individuals, LLC's that have crypto disposals in a given tax year will need an 8949 to include with their yearly tax filings.
-Generating that 8949 as an LLC will feel very familiar if you've used TaxBit as an individual, but there are a few extra things LLC users need to keep in mind while using our platform.
+LLCs that have crypto disposals in a given tax year will need Form 8949 to include in their yearly tax filings.
+Generating Form 8949 as an LLC will feel very familiar if you've used TaxBit as an individual, but there are a few extra considerations LLC users need to keep in mind when using our platform.

 For a general guide on how to use TaxBit, applicable to both individual and LLC users, check out our guide HERE.

 In this article:

 If you’re an LLC user, it’s important to know TaxBit might not be your one-stop shop for crypto tax compliance.
 LLCs with crypto disposals will need a Form 8949 to represent those gains or losses, but there may be other documents you need to provide to fully represent your crypto transaction history to the IRS.

 We encourage our LLCs users to speak with a tax professional to check whether other forms, besides Form 8949, will need to be filed as a result of your crypto dealings.